Adeyemo-Ayobami/Swing-Calculator/README.md

 NAME: ADEKUNLE ABDULMUJEEB ADESHINA
 MATRIC NO: U23CYS1074
-DEPT: CYBER SECURRITY
+DEPT: CYBER SECURITY

-NOTE: while using the calculator, if you must use a bracket, remember to close the bracket otherwise you will get an error. every other thing works just fine.
+NOTE: If you must use a bracket while using the calculator, remember to close it; otherwise, you will get an error.
+Everything else works just fine.